Is Your Body Sending Out an S.O.S.?

 High blood pressure (blood vessels under siege) [19]

-One by one, they link arms and form Team Heart Attack/Stroke/Diabetes.
+One by one, they link arms and form Team Metabolic Disease: Heart Attack, Stroke, Type 2 Diabetes, and fuel Neurodegenerative Diseases and Cancer.[20,21,22]

 Action Plan